WalmartSolutions/November-3.03/README.md

 [2]: https://github.com/ethaanol

 # Credits
-- ??? - Making the client.
-- [3000IQPlay][1] - Reverse engineering and Cracking the jar.
+- [3000IQPlay][1] - Reverse engineering and cracking the jar.
 - [exotic][2] - Writing this readme, signing the cracked jar.
+- styx (:heart:) - Deobfing sb27 for no reason at all but thx and providing the jar.
+- ? - Making this cheat.

 # GUI